-(a) A Jury Member collects the following items (and the number of the firing point and the orientation of the card, sheet or target, the relay and series and the time of collection must be noted on each):

-- The Control Sheet.
-If the location of any shot hole is out of the area of the Control Sheet, the geometric relation between the shot holes on the Control Sheet and the Backing Card musts be made before the Control Sheet is removed.; - 2.
+- (a) A Jury Member collects the following items (and the number of the firing point and the orientation of the card, sheet or target, the relay and series and the time of collection must be noted on each): - The Control Sheet.
+If the location of any shot hole is out of the area of the Control Sheet, the geometric relation between the shot holes on the Control Sheet and the Backing Card musts be made before the Control Sheet is removed: - 2.
 The black paper strip - 3.
 Range Officer notations - 4.
-The LOG print - The data record for the electronic scoring target computer (if necessary) - (b) A Jury Member must examine the face of the electronic scoring target, and the frame, and record the location of any shots outside the black aiming mark. - (c) No CLEAR LOG must be made before the Classification Jury has given permission. - (d) Thenumberofshotholesmustbecountedandtheirlocation taken into account.
-The Jury Members must examine the itemsaboveandthenmakeindependentassessmentsbefore a formal Jury decision is made. - (e) A Jury Member must supervise any manual intervention of the control computer results (e.g. introduction of penalties, corrected scores after malfunctions, etc.) - 10.10.4 Cross Fires - - (a) Cross-fires of competition shots must be scored as misses.
-If acompetitorfires asighting shoton the competition target of another competitor, the person who shot the cross-fire must be penalized by deduction of two (2) points from their own score and this should be deducted from the first series. - (b) If a competitor fires a sighting shot on the sighting target of another competitor no penalty is incurred. - (c) If a competitor receives a confirmed cross-fire shot and it is impossible to determine which shot is theirs, the competitor must be credited with the value of the highest undetermined shot, patch the black paper strips and change the Control Sheets. - (d) If there are more hits on an athlete's competition target than are provided for in the program, and if it is impossible to confirm that another competitor(s) fired the shot(s), the hit(s) of the highest value must be nullified. - (e) If a competitor wishes to disclaim a shot on their target, the competitor must report this immediately to a Range Officer. - (f) If the Range Officer confirms that the competitor did not fire the disputed shot(s), the Range Officer must make the necessary entry on a Range Officer's Notation and the shot must be annulled. - (g) If the Range Officer cannot confirm beyond all reasonable doubt that the competitor did not fire the disputed shot(s), the shot(s) must be credited to the competitor and must be so recorded. - (h) The following must be considered as reasons to justify the annulment of a shot: - 1.
-If the Range Officer or any other range official confirms bytheirobservationofthecompetitorandthetargetthat the competitor did not fire the shot;
+The LOG print - The data record for the electronic scoring target computer (if necessary) - (b) A Jury Member must examine the face of the electronic scoring target, and the frame, and record the location of any shots outside the black aiming mark. - (c) No CLEAR LOG must be made before the Classification Jury has given permission. - (d) The number of shot holes must be counted and their location taken into account.
+The Jury Members must examine the items above and then make independent assessments before a formal Jury decision is made. - (e) A Jury Member must supervise any manual intervention of the control computer results (e.g. introduction of penalties, corrected scores after malfunctions, etc.)

+10.10.4 Cross Fires -

+- (a) Cross-fires of competition shots must be scored as misses.
+If a competitor fires a sighting shot on the competition target of another competitor, the person who shot the cross-fire must be penalized by deduction of two (2) points from their own score and this should be deducted from the first series. - (b) If a competitor fires a sighting shot on the sighting target of another competitor no penalty is incurred. - (c) If a competitor receives a confirmed cross-fire shot and it is impossible to determine which shot is theirs, the competitor must be credited with the value of the highest undetermined shot., patch the black paper strips and change the Control Sheets. - (d) If there are more hits on an athlete's competition target than are provided for in the program, and if it is impossible to confirm that another competitor(s) fired the shot(s), the hit(s) of the highest value must be nullified.

-If a missed shot is reported by another competitor or Range Officer or any other range official at approximately the same time, and from within the neighboring two or three firing points.
+- (e) If a competitor wishes to disclaim a shot on their target, the competitor must report this immediately to a Range Officer. - (f) If the Range Officer confirms that the competitor did not fire the disputed shot(s), the Range Officer must make the necessary entry on a Range Officer's Notation and the shot must be annulled. - (g) If the Range Officer cannot confirm beyond all reasonable doubt that the competitor did not fire the disputed shot(s), the shot(s) must be credited to the competitor and must be so recorded. - (h) The following must be considered as reasons to justify the annulment of a shot: - If the Range Officer or any other range official confirms by their observation of the competitor and the target that the competitor did not fire the shot; - If a missed shot is reported by another competitor or Range Officer or any other range official at approximately the same time, and from within the neighboring two or three firing points.